vadmium/python-altium/format.md

 Altium *.SchDoc files use the OLE compound document format.
-Inside the OLE container is a stream (embedded file) containing a sequence of schematic objects.
+Inside the OLE container is a stream (embedded file) containing schematic object records.
-Each schematic object is a collection of properties, encoded as ASCII or byte strings.
+Each record is a collection of properties, encoded as ASCII or byte strings.

 Contents: